varikvalefor/matel/README.md

 ## Help Wanted
 VARIK "NOT A COMPUTER PROGRAMMER!!!"
 VALEFOR could use some assistance with the implementation of cryptography.

+Additionally, VARIK welcomes new ideas... and is willing to "shoot down" new ideas which happen to be stupid.

 Pull requests are welcomed.

 ## The Matel Room